 Why do people divorce when they have children with special needs?
 How do I divorce my spouse when we have an autistic child?
+How do I learn to parent an autistic child on my own?
 Dear friend, these were just some of the things I struggled with when I realized that my marriage was falling apart.
-This is my story, just one of many, when it comes to autism and divorce.
+This is my story, just one of many, when it comes to divorce with an autistic child.

 Sweet B’s father and I were married for 12 years.
 As of 2016, we were legally separated and as of 2018, our divorce was finalized.
 At the time, neither one of us can really afford it, but we both know that our marriage is definitely over.
 I had moved on with my life and so had he.
 There were other factors leading to the meltdown of our marriage, but I would be lying if I said that B’s autism didn’t have anything to do with it.